CVandiedonck/intro_plasma/README.md

 When building the environment, the materials (and any other file) will be copied to the Docker image.

-In the present repository, there is an initiation notebook available: `Bienvenue-sur-Plasma.ipynb `.
+In the present repository, two initiation Jupyter notebooks are available:
+- in bash : `Bienvenue-sur-Plasma.ipynb `
+- in R:  `example_notebook_R.ipynb